entertainmenttechnology/Smith-ENT4501-Fall-2025/README.md

 ## 📢 Announcements
 This section will be updated weekly with important class notes and reminders.

 - **Week 3 (Asynchronous):** Complete Iteration Plan, Repository Setup, and Bibliography.
 Post your Agile Report in the Week 3 Agile Discussion.
+[Link to Assignment](./assignments/03-Assignment.md)
 - **Week 2 (Remote) Recap:** Students presented Agile Report #1 and received peer/instructor feedback.
 Begin drafting iteration milestones.
 - **Week 1 (In Person) Recap:** Introduction to course and project expectations.
 Initial prompt assigned.